Kelsey Grammer: Career

-Theatre
+1977–1983: Theatre work and early roles

-After leaving Juilliard, Grammer had a three-year internship with the Old Globe Theatre in San Diego in the late 1970s before a stint in 1980 at the Guthrie Theater in Minneapolis, Minnesota.
+After leaving Juilliard, Grammer had a three-year internship with the Old Globe Theatre in San Diego in the late 1970s before a stint in 1980 at the Guthrie Theater in Minneapolis.
+Grammer acted as the Burglar in the LA production of the George Bernard Shaw play Too True to Be Good in 1977.
+In 1980, he starred in the Roundabout Theatre Company's production of A Month in the Country.
 He made his Broadway debut in 1981 as "Lennox" in Macbeth, taking the lead role when Philip Anglim withdrew after receiving negative reviews.
-Grammer then played Michael Cassio in a Broadway revival of Othello, alongside James Earl Jones and Christopher Plummer.
+Grammer then played Michael Cassio in the 1982 Broadway revival of Othello, alongside Christopher Plummer and James Earl Jones.
+That same year he portrayed Codename Lazar in the Public Theatre production of the David Hare play Plenty.
 In 1983, he performed in the demo of the Stephen Sondheim–James Lapine production Sunday in the Park with George, starring Mandy Patinkin.

-From April to June of 1992, he played the title role in Richard II, staged at the Mark Taper Forum at the Los Angeles Music Center.
-In 2000, Grammer again played Macbeth on Broadway, in a production that closed after only 10 days.

-On April 18, 2010, Grammer made his Broadway musical debut playing the role of Georges in a revival of the Jerry Herman/Harvey Fierstein musical La Cage aux Folles at the Longacre Theatre.
-Grammer starred alongside Douglas Hodge for which they both were nominated for Tony Awards for Best Performance by a Leading Actor in a Musical.
-Grammer was said to have been "delivering an assured and charming leading turn."

-In March 2015, Grammer originated the roles of Charles Frohman and Captain Hook in the Broadway premiere of the musical Finding Neverland, continuing with the roles through June.
-He returned to the stage from January 19 to April 3, 2016.
-Most recently he made an appearance in the West End production of Big Fish.
-In 2016, Grammer won a Tony Award as a producer of The Color Purple.
-In 2019, Grammer starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.